Buying A Kitchen Faucet

 For a kitchen faucet, a single lever that controls the temperature and the water flow is common.
 This type makes it easy to get just the right temperature by rotating the handle to one side or the other or right in the middle.
 There are styles that have the lever directly behind the spout, or the type where is next to the spout.
 Models with two handles, one for the hot and one for the cold are still available.

 Many kitchen faucet sets come with a spray attachment.
 These can be very handy to have in the kitchen, especially when cleaning out your kitchen, bar, or prep sink.
 The spray attachment is hooked up to the water supply like the faucet controls.
 If choosing this option, be sure the sink holes have the correct configuration.

 Kitchen faucets are available with a variety of spout sizes.
 Modern styles have a high arch faucet design.
 These make it easy to fill large pots or buckets.
 They allow for more room to access the sink.
 The curve of these spouts add an elegant look to the kitchen sink as well as making them more functional.

 There are very many finish choices available in kitchen faucets these days.
 From the modern chrome to brushed nickel that comes in a variety of hues from silver to bronze or a finish with an antique brass or bronze color.
 The chrome finish is bright and shiny and easy to keep clean.
 A bronze finish could be just the perfect touch to go with a more traditional sink or counter top color.
 Additionally, you might want to consider the color of your kitchen sink strainer so you can correspond the two.

 The faucet is like the finishing touch for the kitchen and will get a lot of use.
-For the best choices check out the selections at Unique Online Furniture.
+For the best choices check out the selections at Unique Vanities.
 From the modern, to the unique to the traditional, the faucet that will complete the kitchen is sure to be found here.